 - Vibrio vulnificus, due to saltwater exposure, eg coral injury

 - Aeromonas hydrophila from fresh or saltwater exposure, eg following leech bites

 Other forms of skin injury that may increase bacterial exposure and cellulitis infection include surgical wounds and insect bites.

 Cellulitis is generally not contagious as it affects the deeper layers of the skin.

 What are the clinical features of cellulitis?

-Cellulitis can affect any site, most often a limb
+Cellulitis can affect any site, but most often affects the limbs

-- It is usually unilateral; bilateral disease is more often due to another condition
+- It is usually unilateral; a bilateral disease is more often due to another condition

 The first sign of the illness is often feeling unwell, with fever, chills and shakes (rigors).
-This is due to bacteria in the blood stream (bacteraemia).
-Systemic symptoms are soon followed by development of a localised area of painful, red, swollen skin.
+This is due to bacteria in the bloodstream (bacteraemia).
+Systemic symptoms are soon followed by the development of a localised area of painful, red, swollen skin.
 Other signs include:

 - Dimpled skin (peau d’orange)